justintimejlew/sysadmin-ticket-log/README.md

 <details>
 <summary> 2.
 Create your own resource pool on VSphere </summary>

-    TASK: To efficiently manage and allocate organization’s resources, we need to create resource clusters for our deployed and upcoming VMs.
+<code style="white-space: pre-wrap;">TASK: To efficiently manage and allocate organization’s resources, we need to create resource clusters for our deployed and upcoming VMs.</code>

 **STEPS TAKEN:**